This policy has been updated on, and is valid as of, September 17, 2019

 Additionally, you can opt out of marketing emails at any time by clicking the unsubscribe link in any marketing email from Habitat for Humanity.

 Timing of implementation.
-In responding to requests to not receive marketing information, we will make take all reasonable efforts to meet the following service levels:
+In responding to requests to not receive marketing information, we will take all reasonable steps to remove you from all Habitat for Humanity marketing lists.
+If you are a resident of the European Economic Area and your country has adopted the provisions of the GDPR, we are committed to meeting the following service levels:

 - Email: 48 hours from receipt of email